Who to contact

 Child care centres

 Yukon child care centres have a maximum of 64 spaces overall.

 |18 mos – 2 yrs||1:6||12|

 Family day homes

-The maximum capacity in a regulated family day home with one caregiver is eight children up to the age of 12, including the provider’s own preschool but not school-aged children.
-There may be no more than three infants if there are also three children who are preschoolers or school-age already enrolled.
+The maximum capacity in a regulated family day home with one caregiver is no more than four infants; or six children with no more than three children under 18 months; or eight children over 18 months.
+Providers’ children that are school- aged, are not included in the maximum number of children.
 If there is an additional caregiver, there may be four additional school-age children.

-Regulated programs are not required to provide meals.
+Regulated programs are not required to provide meals but to supplement meals if a parent does not supply enough food.
 When meals are provided they must be in accordance with Canada Food Guide to Health Eating and Native Food Guide.